 Reference Material For Distances And Sizes and How I Use It

-), (2) a mass density of 27% of the "critical" mass density, and (3) a "vacuum density" of 73% (since the total for a "flat" Universe has to be 100%, this directly follows from the assumption that the mass of the Universe is only 23% of the critical density).
-For such entries I start with "a straightforward calculation indicates", meaning that if you just use the Hubble constant of 70 km/sec/Mpc, you get a particular distance.
+), (2) a mass density of 27% of the "critical" mass density (including whatever so-called "dark matter" is), and (3) a "vacuum density" of 73% (since the total for a "flat" Universe has to be 100%, this directly follows from the assumption that the mass of the Universe is only 27% of the critical density).
+For such entries I start with "a straightforward calculation indicates", meaning that if you just use the Hubble constant of 70 km/sec/Mpc and ignore relativistic corrections, you get a particular distance.
 I then add "However", and a brief note about how the expansion of the Universe during the time it took the light to reach us alters the results.
-This not only allows posting more accurate results, but shows that for objects at large distances, the time it takes for their light to reach us is longer than the original distance in light years, because the intervening space expanded during the light-travel time.
-The times and distances involved are rounded to the nearest 5 million years or light-years, so the difference in light-travel time due to the Universal expansion is not exact, but merely an example of how things work.
-No matter how the distance is determined, the size of the object is calculated by taking the distance in millions of light years, multiplying by the apparent size in seconds of arc, then dividing by 206000 (the number of seconds of arc in a radian).
+This not only allows posting more accurate results, but shows that for objects at large distances the time it takes for their light to reach us is longer than their original distance in light-years, because the intervening space expanded during the light-travel time.
+The times and distances involved are usually rounded to the nearest 5 million years or light-years (if the rounding-off error is small) or expressed as being with a certain range of about 5 million years or light-years (if the rounding-off error isn't small), so the difference in light-travel time due to the Universal expansion is not exact, but merely an example of how things work.
+No matter how the distance is determined, the size of the object is calculated by taking the original distance of the object in millions of light-years, multiplying by the apparent size in seconds of arc, then dividing by 206000 (the approximate number of seconds of arc in a radian).

 , the ratio of the recessional velocity to the speed of light, is used for the calculations.
-In some cases NED does not list a recessional velocity, but LEDA does; but since LEDA does not list z, I calculate that myself.
-(In very rare cases neither database lists recessional velocities, but I happened to find a value in a research paper.)
-In the case of most relatively nearby galaxies NED lists some redshift-independent distance measurements, and in such cases I include the range of such estimates in the discussion of the distance
+In some cases NED does not list a recessional velocity, but LEDA does, and in a few cases neither database lists recessional velocities, but I managed to find a value in a research paper.
+For most relatively nearby galaxies NED also lists one or more redshift-independent distance measurements, and in such cases I include the range of such estimates in the discussion of the distance.

-When starting an entry, most of the physical information is taken from Dr. Wolfgang Steinicke's database (which is used by permission, per a Creative Commons license), and this includes the apparent size of the object (in rare cases he does not list a value, and I used NED or LEDA for one, if available).
-However, for fully completed entries, the listed size is determined by direct measurements of the close-up images posted with such entries.
-Image Sources and Copyright Information
+When starting an entry, most of the physical information is taken from Dr. Wolfgang Steinicke's database (used by permission, per a Creative Commons license), and this includes the apparent size of the object (in rare cases he does not list a value, and I used NED or LEDA for one, if available).
+However, for fully completed entries, the apparent size is always determined by direct measurements of the images posted for such entries, as indicated by the comment "from the image(s) below".

-(INCOMPLETE DISCUSSION; for a fascinating and very thorough discussion of the history and contents of the NGC, refer to Wolfgang Steinicke's book on the subject.)
+(INCOMPLETE DISCUSSION; for a fascinating and very thorough discussion of the history and contents of the NGC, refer to Wolfgang Steinicke's

 When the New General Catalog was done, in the late 1800's and early 1900's, NGC numbers were assigned in order of right ascension, so NGC 1 had the smallest right ascension, NGC 2 the next smallest, and so on.
 Since then, precession has altered the positions of the Poles and the Celestial Equator by more than a degree, changing the right ascensions in different ways in different regions.
 As a result, objects at very different declinations may have their right ascensions slightly out of order.
 Objects in the same area, however, such as NGC 1 and NGC 2, still have increasing right ascension for increasing NGC numbers.